amoxcode/lang.oracle.syntax/README.md

 How
 ---
 Refer to each editor documentation on how to use the bundles, beware of operative system particularities.
 I can help with issues, by I can't commit to a timeline given other priorities.

+Credit to the creators of AAAPackageDev, which makes it way easier to create syntax files using JSON rather than XML.